Anonymousingly/URA/README.md

 I also named this implementation as VM's Lazy Array or VMLazy Array ,<b> just for fun </b> .<br>
 This implementation on AVL TREE will give Almost Constant or Almost fixed time complexity of O(log n) in all types of insertions , deletions , retrieval of data , where n = Number of data / element present.
 <br>
+<b>Limitations ::</b>
+This algorithm(URA) will work for specific data structures only .Study is going on to find exact properties of those .As this algo. depends upon path traversal properties ,so below are the ones I have concluded till now and all should be fulfilled::<br>
+1.)There <b>must</b> be a unique path to reach every element.<br>
+2.)There <b>should</b> be a common starting point for all paths.<br>
+3.)<b><i><u>VMFactor</u></i></b> must be updated accordingly in the decision node of index collided path.<br>
+DataStructures satisfying above properties and hence compatible with URA are :: LinkedList ( Single and Double ) , BST , AVL TREE .<br><br>

-I am also developing it further to provide further types of insertions , deletions like if insert on same index :: shift backwards OR retrigger that insertion to some other point via some algo and much more .<br>
+I am also developing it further to provide further types of insertions , deletions like if insert on same index :: shift backwards OR re-trigger that insertion to some other point via some algo and much more .<br>
 <br>
 <b><i><u> Till Then ENJOY!! </u></i></b>
 <br>---<br>